My coaches are being harassed regularly, politics is affecting my training: Lovlina | Sports-Games

 ''Today with a lot of grief, I want to tell everyone about the continuous harassment going on with me.
 The coaches who helped me win an Olympic medal are always being side-lined which has severely impacted my training schedule,'' Lovlina wrote in her twitter post. ''One of the coaches is Sandhya Gurungji, who is a Dronacharya awardee.
 I had to plead with folded hands to get my coaches included in the contingent.
 I am feeling mentally harassed because of this ordeal,'' she posted. ''Right now, my coach Sandhya Gurung is standing outside the CWG village and not being allowed to enter.
 Just eight days before the start of my event, my training schedule has been hampered.
 My other coach has been sent back to India,'' she said.

-Reacting to the boxer's allegations, the Sports Ministry said it has directed the Indian Olympic Association (IOA) to resolve the issue at the earliest.
+Reacting to the boxer's allegations, the Sports Ministry said it has directed the Indian Olympic Association (IOA) to resolve the mater at the earliest.

 ''We have urged the Indian Olympic Association to immediately arrange for the accreditation of the coach of Lovlina Borgohain,'' the ministry tweeted.